MG977/GIS4schools-RS/_build/html/_sources/rs_imageanalysis.rst.txt

 Let's see some examples for vegetation.

 Look at the spectral signature of a vegetated image pixel (:numref:`Fig1_SI`). |br|
-The gap between the low reflectance in the red band (due to chlorophylls), and the high reflectance in the NIR band (due to internal leaf structure) is an indicator of the greenness of the biosphere.
+The gap between the low reflectance in the Red band (due to chlorophylls), and the high reflectance in the NIR band (due to internal leaf structure) is an indicator of the greenness of the biosphere.

 .. _Fig1_SI:
 .. figure:: /Figure/Fig1_SI.png

-	Spectral signature of a decidous tree with highlighted the gap between the red and NIR.
+	Spectral signature of a decidous tree with highlighted the gap between the Red and NIR.

+In the example of :numref:`Fig1_SI`, we have  :math:`\rho_{Red}=0.05` and :math:`\rho_{NIR}=0.55`.

 Moreover, the more vigour the vegetation is, or the more green biomass is present, the larger this gap is (:numref:`Fig2_SI`).
-Thus, the difference between NIR and red reflectances is used as a proxy for overall "amount and health" of green vegetation.
+Thus, the difference between NIR and Red reflectances is used as a proxy for overall "amount and health" of green vegetation.

 .. _Fig2_SI:
 .. figure:: /Figure/Fig2_SI.png